solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

    SELECT cron.schedule('*/5 * * * *', 'SELECT five_minutely_aggregation();');
    ```

-   The cron notation makes it simple to schedule execution in a number of ways, such as minutely, hourly, daily, weekly, monthly, day of week, etc.
+   `pg_cron` is a simple cron-based job scheduler for PostgreSQL that runs inside the database as an extension.
+That way, you don’t need to have a separate server to schedule cron jobs within your database.
+As it uses the same syntax as regular cron, it simple to schedule execution in a number of ways, such as minutely, hourly, daily, weekly, monthly, day of week, etc.

 2. Within your rollup functions that perform the background aggregations, how would you implement incremental aggregations to handle late, incoming, data while keeping track of which time periods have been aggregated already?